Life (2017 film)

-Life is a 2017 American science fiction horror film directed by Daniel Espinosa, written by Rhett Reese and Paul Wernick and starring an ensemble cast consisting of Jake Gyllenhaal, Ryan Reynolds, Rebecca Ferguson, Hiroyuki Sanada, Ariyon Bakare and Olga Dihovichnaya.
+Life is a 2017 American science fiction horror film directed by Daniel Espinosa, written by Rhett Reese and Paul Wernick and starring an ensemble cast consisting of Jake Gyllenhaal, Rebecca Ferguson, Ryan Reynolds, Hiroyuki Sanada, Ariyon Bakare, and Olga Dihovichnaya.
 In the film, a six-member crew of the International Space Station uncovers the first evidence of extraterrestrial life on Mars.
-When members of the crew conduct their research, the rapidly evolving life-form proves far more intelligent and terrifying.
+When members of the crew conduct their research, the rapidly evolving life-form proves to be far more intelligent and dangerous than expected.

-The development of Life began in November 2015, when Espinosa would direct a film set in space, with Wernick and Reese writing the screenplay.
+The development of Life began in November 2015, when it was announced that Espinosa would direct a film set in space written by Wernick and Reese.
 After the deal with Paramount Pictures was not confirmed, Sony Pictures signed on to handle the worldwide distribution rights and co-finance the film, with Skydance in March 2016.
 The casting call took place in January 2016, and filming took place in France, New York City and Vietnam between February and July.
 The visual effects were handled by DNEG, Industrial Light & Magic, NVIZIBLE, One of Us, Outpost VFX and Atomic Fiction.

-The only co-production between Skydance Media and Sony Pictures, the film had its world premiere at South by Southwest on March 18, 2017, and was theatrically released in the United States by Columbia Pictures on March 24, 2017.
-It received mostly positive reviews, with praise for its acting, visuals and screenplay, but was compared unfavorably with films like Alien (1979).
-The film grossed over $100 million worldwide against a $58 million budget.
+It premiered at South by Southwest on March 18, 2017, and was theatrically released in the United States by Sony Pictures Releasing on March 24, 2017.
+It received positive reviews on Rotten Tomatoes and mixed reviews on Metacritic.
+It grossed $100 million worldwide against a $58 million budget.